-When do babies see color?
+When do babies see colors?
 And what colors do babies see first?
 They’re common questions for curious mamas.
 Yet, you just might be barking up the wrong tree.

 So, when do babies see color?
 The reality is: we don’t really know.
-But here, we’ll try our best to point you in the direction of an answer.
+It’s not like we can just ask them.

 When do babies see color?

-So, to the question of color.
-When do babies start to see color?
-And when do babies see color clearly?
+So, when do babies start to see color, and when do babies see color clearly?

-Conventionally, they say that newborn babies see exclusively in black and white – with some shades of gray.
+They say that newborn babies see in black and white – with some shades of gray.
 It’s not until about 4 months that they start to be able to see color.
 Or so the story goes.

 However, recent studies have blurred this common conception of baby vision.
 According to some research, for example, newborn babies can see large patches of red.